smscommunity/sms-guide/_game/shines/ricco/episode2.md

 {% include yt.html id="BW4DTmXYmhs" %}
 - Hold left while entering the race.
 After talking to the pianta, hoverslide up left.
 - Do a full rollout to land on the ledge, then buffer a spinjump up right.
-- Hover to land on the small ledge, then double a double jump and either hoverslide or spray and slide across the wall.
+- Hover to land on the small ledge, then hit a double jump and either hoverslide or spray and slide across the wall.
 - Fall off the wall, briefly hover, then spray while continuing to hold forward
 - Double jump to maintain speed and reach the first checkpoint.
 Turn around and hoverslide
 - Fall off the ledge, double jump, then triple jump while spraying.
 Dive into the water that was sprayed